davetron5000/wtf-is-a-webpack/markdown/preprocess-js.md

 mean the people that put their blood, sweat, and tears into them are bad people, but designing build tools is hard, and the JavaScript ecosystem has the widest variety of developers ever, so it's hard to please everyone.

-That said, I want to spend the last chapter discussing the design decisions that I believe make this entire thing do difficult to deal with and what might make it all work better.
-These are ways of thinking that help you build any application, even if it's not as build tool.
+That said, I want to spend the last chapter discussing the design decisions that I believe make this entire thing so difficult to deal with and what might make it all work better.
+These are ways of thinking that help you build any application, even if it's not a build tool.